Positivity of the Veneziano Amplitude in Ten Dimensions: Acknowledgements

 \section{Acknowledgements}

 The author thanks Nima Arkani-Hamed, Zvi Bern, Rishabh Bhardwaj, Shounak De, Lorenz Eberhardt, Sebastian Mizera, Grant Remmen, and Marcus Spradlin for many helpful discussions.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2444110.
 The author is also grateful to the Mani L. Bhaumik Institute for Theoretical Physics for support.